ibm-cloud-docs/cloud-databases/cbr-tutorial.md

 ## Understanding the scenario
 {: #cbr-tutorial-scenario}

-In this example scenario, you use context-based restrictions to restrict traffic to your cluster by allowing only an individual IP address to connect to the `cluster` APIs over the public network while still allowing all private traffic.
+In this example scenario, you use context-based restrictions to restrict traffic to your {{site.data.keyword.databases-for-mysql_full}} cluster by allowing only an individual IP address from the [{{site.data.keyword.databases-for}} Allowlist page](/docs/databases-for-mysql?topic=cloud-databases-allowlisting) to connect to your deployment.

 In the following steps, you start by creating a network zone, or allowlist, that includes a single IP address.
-Then, you create a context-based restrictions rule for your cluster that allows all private network access and allowlists the network zone that contains the individual IP address.
+Then, you create a context-based restrictions rule for your deployment.
 When you create the rule, you associate it with the network zone that contains the individual IP address.

 ## Prerequisites
 {: #cbr-tutorial-prereqs}